What is a Sealed Class?

 Starting from .NET 8, PGO (Profile-Guided Optimization) is enabled by default.

-This method profiles the application during execution and compiles optimized code in real-time.
+This method profiles the code during execution and compiles optimized code in real-time.

 One of the optimizations performed by PGO is Devirtualization.

-This converts virtual calls that are expected to have no further inheritance into direct calls.
+This transforms virtual calls that are presumed to have no further inheritance into direct calls.

-When virtualization is removed, vtable lookups disappear, and opportunities for inlining increase, enhancing performance.
+When virtualization is removed, vtable lookups are eliminated, and opportunities for inlining increase, improving performance.

 However, since it cannot be guaranteed that there is no further inheritance, runtime type checks like Guarded Devirtualization are used as a safeguard.

-Thus, while it may not be as fast as direct calls, it still generates faster code than virtual calls.
+Thus, while it may not be as fast as direct calls, it can still generate faster code than virtual calls.

 .NET 6 vs .NET 10 Benchmark